Paco8/SkyExtractCookie/README.md

 # SkyExtractCookie

-SkyExtractCookie is a complementary program for the plugin.video.skyott addon.
+SkyExtractCookie is a complementary program for the [plugin.video.skyott addon](https://github.com/Paco8/plugin.video.skyott).
 This program allows you to obtain a *.key file in order to log in to `plugin.video.skyott`.

 The program will open a Google Chrome window (Chromium or Brave also work) with the streaming service website, where you will need to log in.
 Once that's done, the program will obtain a token from the website, close the Chrome window, and save that token in a file on your disk.

 This key file can be used to log in to `plugin.video.skyott`.
 You can use the key file on multiple devices.

 ## Download
-There are versions for Windows, Linux, and Mac OS.
+There are versions for [Windows](https://github.com/Paco8/SkyExtractCookie/releases/download/v1.0.1/SkyExtractCookie-1.0.1-windows.zip), [Linux](https://github.com/Paco8/SkyExtractCookie/releases/download/v1.0.1/SkyExtractCookie-1.0.1-xenial.zip) y [Mac OS](https://github.com/Paco8/SkyExtractCookie/releases/download/v1.0.1/SkyExtractCookie-1.0.1-macos.zip).

 ### Instructions for Use
 - Unzip the downloaded file.
 The zip contains two files, `SkyExtractCookie` which is the executable, and `settings.json`.